Meng-De-Gong/Dendritic-Spine-Analyzer-YOLO11-/README.md

 ---

 ### 📂 **Testdata**
-This folder contains dendritic spine image files used for testing.
+This folder contains dendritic spine image files used for testing in the UI.

 ---